0x1bitcrack3r/XSS-Finder/README.md

 # XSS-Finder
 - Codename: ScreamingCobra
-- Swiss knife for XSS on any URI
+- Swiss knife for XSS on any URI / URN / PATH
-- XSS Fuzzer & Finder
 - Any logic is valid logic in this software

 # License